RBendias/experiment-hq/README.md

 Before you can use ExperimentHQ, you need to set up the following prerequisites:

 1. Set up a Notion account.
 2. Set up an [ExperimentHQ](http://www.experiment-hq.com/) account.
+3. Connect you Notion account with [ExperimentHQ](http://www.experiment-hq.com/account)
-3. Get an API token from ExperimentHQ
+4. Copy your personal API token from [ExperimentHQ](http://www.experiment-hq.com/account)
-4. Install ExperimentHQ.
+5. Install ExperimentHQ.

 ## Installation